Pagekit: what’s wrong?

 A CMS stands for Content Management System.
 Content is the backbone of the whole application.
 Most of the CRUDs we see in a CMS backend are content-related.

-Almost any commercial website needs a way to manage SEO-related options, such as per-page meta tags (title, description and keywords at least).
+Almost any commercial website needs a way to manage SEO-related options, such as per-page meta tags (title

 The standard distribution has a Blog extension built-in.
 A blog post is, basically, a content asset.
 I’ve read the extension’s sources and got a little disappointed by the implementation.